FlorianS4/Project-2-Memory-Game-JS/README.md

 [Google Fonts](https://fonts.google.com/) was used for the following fonts:
 - ![Rajdhani font image](/assets/docs/readme-images/google-font-for-h.png)

-    [Rajdhani](https://fonts.google.com/specimen/Rajdhani?preview.text=Halo%20Memory%20Game&query=Rajdhani) was chosen for my Headings.
+    [Rajdhani](https://fonts.google.com/specimen/Rajdhani?preview.text=Halo%20Memory%20Game&query=Rajdhani) was chosen for my headings.
 - ![Inconsolata font image](/assets/docs/readme-images/google-font-for-body.png)

     [Inconsolata](https://fonts.google.com/specimen/Inconsolata?preview.text=Halo%20Memory%20Game&query=Inconsolata) was chosen for my body.
-- I picked both those fonts, because they remind me of the font used in Halo.
+- I picked both those fonts, because they reminded me of the fonts used in Halo.
 - Sans Serif was chosen as a backup font, in case the main font is not imported into the website, or there is a problem with the browser.

 ### Imagery